National Council for State Authorization Reciprocity Agreements

 Information regarding the complaint process can be found at NC-SARA and Students.

 For a list of NC-SARA member States, please visit the NC-SARA website.

 No State or accrediting agency have taken adverse actions against Austin Peay State University.

 Important information for applicants, prospective students, and currently enrolled students: Pursuant to 34 CFR 668.43 (a) (5) (v).
 NC-SARA does not include provisions for state professional licensing requirements.
 Applicants, prospective students, and current students should review the Austin Peay State University Licensure Program Eligibility website to learn about professional licensure and certificate programs and their ability to meet professional licensure requirements in all U.S. States and Territories.

 To ensure compliance with the U.S. Department of Education’s Integrity Rules, Austin Peay State University must provide out-of-state distance learning students and out-of-state prospective students with the contact information and complaint filing process for each state’s licensing board and any other agency that would be responsible for the complaint.

-Distance learning students who reside out of state must follow the institution’s standard procedure for resolution of student grievances.
-If a resolution is not met by following Austin Peay State University’s complaint process, students may file the complaint with the SARA portal agency in the institution’s home state.
+Distance learning students who reside out-of-state must follow the institution’s standard procedure for resolution of student grievances.
+If a resolution is not met by following Austin Peay State University’s complaint process, students may file the complaint with the NC-SARA portal agency in the institution’s home state.
 The state where the student resides may also resolve the complaint.

-Although students may use their own state’s SARA office to resolve a complaint, the SARA office in the state where the institution is located is responsible for staffing and investigating and resolving the complaint.
-Students who are classified as “in state” may not use SARA to complain about distance education courses offered inside the state, only those offered outside the state.
+Although students may use their own state’s NC-SARA office to resolve a complaint, the NC-SARA office in the state where the institution is located is responsible for staffing and investigating and resolving the complaint.
+Students who are classified as “in state” may not use NC-SARA to complain about distance education courses offered inside the state, only those offered outside the state.